 My fellow klutzes of the world can still enjoy apples and caramel in the light of day… we just have to be a little more crafty in the delivery.

-Like, say, by turning that candy apple into apple nachos: cut apples drizzled with caramel and white chocolate and topped with crumbled up Heath bars.
+Like, say, by transforming that candy apple into an apple nachos recipe: cut apples topped with caramel and white chocolate and topped with crumbled up Heath bars.

-For one, I saw tons of my friends sharing the idea on Facebook, and that many people simply can’t be wrong.
+For one, I saw tons of my friends sharing the idea on Facebook, and that many people simply can’t be wrong, right?

 The only thing I was missing was the fresh apples, and (you guessed it!) they were on sale this week.